Tree turning brown

 Landscaping

-The answer to 'tree turning brown' is that there are several common causes, including drought, disease, pests, or damage to the tree.
-Symptoms may include leaves turning brown and dropping prematurely, or the entire tree appearing discolored and unhealthy.
+The answer to 'tree turning brown' is that there are several common causes, including drought stress, disease, pests, or nutrient deficiencies.
+Symptoms may include leaves turning brown or yellow, wilting, and branch dieback.
+Solutions depend on the underlying cause and may involve watering, fertilizing, pest control, or pruning affected branches.

 Step-by-Step Guide